 Short bio

-Brigitte Pickl-Kolaczia joined the Institute in July 2017.
-She studied Japanese Studies at the University of Vienna and wrote her master's thesis on the restoration of imperial tombs in Japan in the second half of the 19th century shortly before the Meiji Restoration.
+Brigitte Pickl-Kolaczia studied Japanese Studies at the University of Vienna.
 Her research interests include the dynamics and interactions between Buddhism and Shintō.
-While her master's thesis examined the development of a state cult and the imperial family in the 19th century, the focus of her research has since shifted to questions regarding Japan's populace during the early modern period.
+While her master’s thesis of 2015 examined the development of a state cult around the imperial family through the restoration of imperial tombs in the 19th century, the focus of her research has since shifted to questions regarding religious practice of Japan’s populace during the early modern period.
+Her PhD thesis of 2025 deals with religious policies in early modern Mito and their impact on the population’s religious practice.
+Her latest publications include the 2021 volume Religion, Power, and the Rise of Shinto as co-editor and the 2024 paper in Japan Review titled “Domain Shinto in early modern Mito.
+Impacts on Village Populations and Rural Networks.”

 Edited volume